Anything-Minecraft-Team/anything-minecraft/server/info/lists/plugins/anticheats.md

 Currently Active - Has been updated in the last 6 months.
 Currently Inactive - Last update was less than a year ago but more than 6 months.
 Discontinued - No longer maintained
-Lost - The files to run the server have been lost, if you have the file please join our discord [here](https://discord.gg/QRjusA2uAZ)
+Lost - The files to run the server has been lost, if you have the file please join our discord [here](https://discord.gg/QRjusA2uAZ)
 Found - Previously lost but has been found
 Unreleased - Currently unreleased or was never released
 Private - Made private after being added to this list